News

 She explained her enthusiasm which poured into her film.
 She said, "I definitely wanted to make this film while her grandchild is still alive.
 I really didn't think that I couldn't make it.
 I would be able to do it, only if I could meet her in person and convey my passion to her."

-“I wanted to thank you for the opportunity to meet other film directors that I can use in my future.
+A message from Director SATO Miku to the Hiroshima International Film Festival: “I wanted to thank you for the opportunity to meet other film directors that I can use in my future.
 I also feel the significance of holding the film festival in Hiroshima, and yesterday I watched "The Heart of Hiroshima" and got shocked.
 I really hope you will continue this festival."